SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 Fig 7 - APPLY SIKAFLEX - With the dry fitting now complete we are ready to seal and tighten each fitting.
 We had to work pretty quick as it was cooling off with the setting sun.
 The Sikaflex should be applied at no lower than 40C.
 It sure helps to keep the tube at 200C so the stuff can flow.
 Job done.

-Just for reference, the fittings are 8" apart and 1 7/8" from the edge of the transom.
+Just for reference, the fittings are 8" apart and 1 7/8" from the bottom edge of the transom.
 Each hose is 11.5" long.

 It was at this point that I relaxed knowing that we had a fix and the hull was sealed.
 It sure feels good when it all comes together so nice.
 The fiber reinforced polyurethane tubing was installed a few days later after the Sikaflex cured and the temperature rose to 60C.
 With the help of a pot of hot water to soften the ends, the tubing slipped right over the barbed fittings without complaint.
 The hose clamps were tightened after the tubes cooled off.
 The electrical wiring was secured to its permanent hangers.
 At long last, good drainage.